digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 Most of the time you used application `Deployments` with a fixed `ReplicaSet` number.
 But, in production environments which are variably put under load by external users, it is not always that simple.
 It is inefficient to just go ahead and change some static values every time your web application deployments are put under load and start to misbehave, based on a specific period of the day, holidays or other special events, when many users come and visit your shopping site.
 Then, when the crowded period is over, you must go back and scale down your web deployments to avoid waste of resources, and reduce infrastructure costs.

 This is were [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) kicks in, and provides a solution for more efficient resource usage, as well as reducing costs.
-It is a closed loop system that automatically grows or shrinks resources (e.g. application Pods), based on current needs.
+It is a closed loop system that automatically grows or shrinks resources (application Pods), based on current needs.
 You create a `HorizontalPodAutoscaler` (or `HPA`) resource for each application deployment that needs autoscaling, and let it take care of the rest for you automatically.

-Horizontal scaling means increasing the number of replicas for an application, as opposed to vertical scaling, which deals with adding more hardware resources such as CPU and/or RAM for Pods running your application.
+Horizontal pod scaling deals with adjusting replicas for application Pods, whereas vertical pod scaling deals with resource requests and limits for containers within Pods.

 ### How Horizontal Pod Autoscaling Works